All Episodes

 Don't go away.

-Oh, because I can't keep a straight face here today.
+Folks, I can't keep a straight face here today.

-I suffer the punishment of having drive-by cable networks on here and my two TV monitors, which the ditto cam, in fact, sits right between them.
+As you know, in order to stay abreast of what the drive-bys are doing, I suffer the punishment of having drive-by cable networks on here, my two TV monitors, which the ditto cam, in fact, sits right between them.

-And uh poor Martha McCallum, Martha McCallum at Fox is uh doing her roundtable discussion today with was it?
+And poor Martha McCallum, Martha McCallum at Fox, is doing her roundtable discussion today with, what is it, I think it's two or three of these.

 No men is the point.

-And I'm thinking finally, they have impaneled some experts, people who have experience in what you're talking about.
+And I'm thinking, finally, they have impaneled some experts, people who have experience in what you're talking about.

 Sorry.

-I mean, that's that would be my reaction.
+I mean, that would be my reaction.

-Now the 55 mile an hour speed limit.
+Now, the 55 mile-an-hour speed limit.

-Now, let me let me get to this here.
+Now, let me get to this here.

-What is the 55 mile an hour speed limit based on?
+What is the 55-mile-an-hour speed limit based on?

-But the theory is that it will somehow save gasoline and oil by whatever hundreds of thousands of barrels, gallons a day.
+I think it is actually an attempt to control and punish, but the theory is that it will somehow save gasoline and oil by, whatever, hundreds of thousands of barrels, gallons a day.

 I can't remember the calculation that I read.

-I mean, the shortage was real, it was contrived, but we had we had an access problem because OPEC was playing games.
+It was contrived, but we had an access problem because OPEC was playing games.

 There is no shortage now.